 When we are confronted with a job loss, the end of a relationship or any difficult situation, we tend to blame ourselves and get stuck in “if only” thinking.
 This can send us into a state of inaction and depression.
 Instead, bring things into the present moment by acknowledging your feelings and asking what you are going to do, right now, to move forward.

 If you fill every moment of your life with doing things—working, talking, playing on the computer, running errands—you may never give yourself a chance to simply be.
 Simply sitting and smelling the coffee isn’t just pleasant, it is important for our happiness and mental health.

-This information is provided by LifeWorks, the largest Canadian-based Employee and Family Assistance provider in the country and the provider of CDSPI’s Members’ Assistance Program (MAP).
+This information is provided by Telus Health, the provider of CDSPI’s Members’ Assistance Program (MAP).
 We encourage you to visit the website for more information.
 Available services vary by region.
 Use of MAP services is completely confidential within the limits of the law.